yuriamana/stargit-and-hack/README.md

 ### Iteration n°2

-Create 2 seperate html files (and maybe 2 different css files ?).
+Create 2 seperate html files (1 per hacker) in which you will need to have at least:

-Requirements:

-- Name / Surname
+- Your name / surname
 - Hobbies

 After that, you have **_carte blanche_**.